In Georgia, the law requires everyone who owns and operates a motor vehicle to have at least a minimum amount of liability insurance coverage.

 If the court agrees that you breached your insurance contract, then it will excuse your UM insurance company from having any legal duty to pay you any UM benefits under your policy.

-HOW CAN AN ATLANTA PERSONAL INJURY ATTORNEY HELP AFTER A CAR ACCIDENT WITH AN UNINSURED DRIVER?
+HOW CAN A LAWRENCEVILLE PERSONAL INJURY ATTORNEY HELP AFTER A CAR ACCIDENT WITH AN UNINSURED DRIVER?

 When filing a UM claim, you must keep in mind that your own insurance company will handle the claim just like the at-fault driver’s insurance company.
 Just because it is your insurance company does not mean it has your best interest at heart.
 Its goal is to minimize what it has to compensate you for your injuries.